TahmidAhmed2000/Gov1347/posts/week_8.md

 Trump vote share = 0.96*Poll + 0.04*Fundamental
 ```

-Now that we have our poll model and fundamental model, I decided to then use an ensemble model where I weighted the poll model by 0.96 and the fundamental model by 0.04.
+Now that we have our poll model and fundamental model, I decided to then use an ensemble model where **I weighted the poll model by 0.96 and the fundamental model by 0.04**.
 + I decided to weigh the poll model very high using the logic of FiveThirtyEight's model.
 There is very little reliable data relating to fundamentals and the relationship between economic conditions and incumbent party's performance remains noisy, making it hard to predict future elections especially for 2020.
 + In addition, according to [Abramowitz](https://www-cambridge-org.ezp-prod1.hul.harvard.edu/core/services/aop-cambridge-core/content/view/47BBC0D5A2B7913DBB37FDA0542FD7E8/S1049096520001389a.pdf/its_the_pandemic_stupid_a_simplified_model_for_forecasting_the_2020_presidential_election.pdf), "There are good reasons to expect that in 2020, two of the model’s (TFC model) predictors—the change in real GDP in the second quarter and the time-for-change dummy variable—will not perform as they normally do."
 However, I still think the fundamentals can still play an impact on the election, which is why I weighed them but very little.